-Lead me to be better, kinder, and more compassionate, that I might use my good fortune for the benefit of others.
-Amen."
+Lead me to be better, kinder, and more compassionate, so that I might use my good fortune for the benefit of others.
+Amen.

 Repeat this for seven nights, allowing the candle to burn a little more each night.
 At the end of the seventh night, dispose of the candle remains.
 Wear the medal or charm, or keep it in your pocket or purse.

 A St. Peter Prayer for Intercession

 In Catholicism, it is believed that Saints can be petitioned at any time, in any place.
 You can go to a peaceful spot in your home or outdoors, light some frankincense incense or resin, and recite a prayer.
 A variation on a traditional prayer goes...

 You are the rock upon which God built his church.

 Contempt of the world,